rvrebcev/near-development-101/content/near101_chapter_1.md

 NEAR allows us to update our contract code on the blockchain.
 We can do this by redeploying the contract.

+We should login to the smart contract's account again in the shell.
+Or, to avoid the headache with loggin in to the shell, you can open two shells and login to one as your account, and to another one as a smart contract's account.

 We need to compile our new contract first:

 ```bash=